Luwow-Project/Documentation/docs/tutorials/index.md

 # Getting Started

 Welcome to the Luwow tutorial section!
-This section describes what Luwow is, and how to build a Luwow project and run its executables.
+This section describes what Luwow is, how to build a Luwow project, and how to run the produced executables.

 ## What is Luwow?